rulewis/journey-optimizer.en/help/using/configuration/suppression-lists.md

 * All **hard bounces** and **spam complaints** automatically send the corresponding email addresses to the suppression list after a single occurrence.

 * **Soft bounces** do not immediately send an email address to the suppression list, but they increment an error counter.
-Wen the error counter reaches the threshold, the address is then added to the suppression list.
+When the error counter reaches the threshold, the address is then added to the suppression list.

     The threshold is set at three errors:
     * For the same delivery, at the third attempt, the address is suppressed.